mozilla/gcp-ingestion/docs/architecture/overview.md

 - Should retry transient BigQuery errors indefinitely
     - Should use exponential back-off to determine retry timing
 - Must send messages rejected by BigQuery to a configurable error destination
-    - Must allow error destinations in PubSub and Cloud Storage
+    - Must allow error destinations in BigQuery

-### Dataset Sink
+### Decoded Sink

-- Must copy messages from PubSub topics to Cloud Storage
+- Must copy messages from PubSub topics to BigQuery
     - May be used to backfill BigQuery columns previously unspecified in the table schema
     - May be used by BigQuery, Spark, and Dataflow to access columns missing from BigQuery Tables
 - Must not ack messages read from PubSub until they are delivered
-- Must store messages as newline delimited JSON
-- May compress Cloud Storage objects using gzip
-- Must accept configuration mapping PubSub topics to Cloud Storage locations
+- Must accept configuration mapping PubSub topics to BigQuery tables
-- Should accept configuration mapping message attributes to Cloud Storage object names
-- Should retry transient Cloud Storage errors indefinitely
+- Should retry transient BigQuery errors indefinitely
     - Should use exponential back-off to determine retry timing

 ### Notes